ProjectLibertyLabs/siwf/tools/signed-request-generator/README.md

 ## Deployment

-The Generator is deployed as a part of the SIWA docs.
+The Generator is deployed as a part of the SIWF docs.